Stetcha/ObjectDetection/README.md

 # ObjectDetection
-A program that let users to detect faces and eyes upon an image.
+A program that let users to detect faces and eyes upon an image, with support of Graphical Interface.

 ## This is how it looks like:
 ![Looks](https://github.com/Stetcha/ObjectDetection/blob/master/images/mainpage.png)